watzon/marionette/README.md

 #### switch_to_frame(by : LocatorStrategy, value, focus = true)

 Convenience method for finding an element and switching the active frame to it.
-See [`find_element`]
+See [`find_element`](#findelementby--locatorstrategy-value-startnode--nil).

 #### switch_to_parent_frame